Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 If you have a nonprofit organization, working toward making the world a better place is likely your top priority.
 However, nonprofits receive generous tax breaks and must be accountable to their donors.
-So, it is also of the utmost importance to ensure you properly account for and report your incoming and outgoing money.
+So, it’s also of the utmost importance to ensure you properly account for and report your incoming and outgoing money.

 Nonprofit accounting provides financial transparency that makes donors feel comfortable and assured that the organization is spending money wisely to further its goals.
-Additionally, sloppy or inaccurate accounting can lead to problems with the IRS; such problems include possibly losing nonprofit status, hefty fines and even criminal charges.
+Additionally, sloppy or inaccurate accounting can lead to problems with the IRS, like possibly losing nonprofit status, receiving hefty fines and even being hit with criminal charges.
+This guide will help nonprofits improve their accounting skills, learn how to handle accounting challenges unique to accounting for nonprofits and remain compliant.

 What is nonprofit accounting?